Pointwise decay for the wave equation on nonstationary spacetimes: Introduction

 \subsection{The main ideas of the proof}

 Aside from the standard tools of Sobolev embedding, albeit exploited primarily in dyadic conical subregions, when proving pointwise bounds we take advantage of the reduction to $1+1$ dimensions in spherical symmetry---called the ``one-dimensional reduction''---and the positivity of the fundamental solution to the $1+3$ dimensional wave equation.
-This not only provides a simple setting for the analysis but also allows us to ``absorb'' pointwise decay from the perturbative terms $h_{\le N}$ or the potential terms $V_{\le N}$ and transfer them to the decay of the solution $\p$ or its vector fields.
-In this way, gradual improvements, starting from an initial decay estimate (Section \ref{sec:initial decay estimate})---obtained from only Sobolev embedding and local energy decay---are possible, with the improvements for the $h_{\le N}$ and $V_{\le N}$ parts arising from the positivity of $\xs$ and $\xd$ respectively.
+This not only provides a simple setting for the analysis but also allows us to ``absorb'' pointwise decay from the vector fields of the coefficients $h, V,$ and so forth, and transfer them to the decay of the solution $\p$ or its vector fields.
+In this way, gradual improvements, starting from an initial decay estimate \cref{u/v decay}---obtained from only Sobolev embedding and integrated local energy decay---are possible, with the improvements arising from the positivity of $\xs, \xd$ and $\xd'$.

-A little more precisely, we separate the solution into two components---the components involving $V$, and those involving $h$ and $A$.
-For the potential components, these improvements are iterated at a constant additive rate using repeated applications of the one-dimensional reduction in rather crude fashion.

-On the other hand, for the perturbative components of the solution, we employ a technique, this time based not on the fundamental solution of the function in question but on its time antiderivative, in which we need only examine a generic derivative $\de \p_J$ of a vector field $\p_J$ in the regions close to the light cone.
-We profit off this by extracting $\nm\inv$ more decay from the one-dimensional reduction for this component.
+A little more precisely, for components of the wave equation that contain a derivative structure, we analyse them separately: in a neighbourhood of the light cone $\{r=t\}$ (see \cref{sec:cone bounds}); and in all other regions.
+However, for components of the wave equation that do not contain a derivative structure, we need not make this distinction.